Man waters lush raised beds (Incomplete: max_output_tokens)

 Should I water in the morning or evening?

-Morning is generally best.
-It reduces evaporation loss and gives plants moisture before the hottest part of the day.
-Evening watering can work, but it may leave foliage wet overnight.
+Morning is usually the best choice.
+It reduces evaporation and gives plants moisture before the hottest part of the day.
+Evening watering can work, but it may leave foliage wet overnight and increase disease risk.

 How thick should mulch be in a raised bed?

-A layer of about 2 to 3 inches is usually effective.
-It should cover exposed soil but not crowd plant stems.
+A layer of about 2 to 3 inches is generally effective.
+It should cover exposed soil while leaving a small gap around stems and trunks.

 Can I overwater raised beds in summer?

 Yes.
-Even in hot weather, too much water can limit oxygen in the root zone and damage plants.
-Check the soil before watering and make sure the bed drains well.
+Even during a heat wave, too much water can reduce oxygen in the root zone and damage plants.
+Always check the soil before watering again, and make sure the bed drains properly.

 Discover more from Life Happens!